1965 Houston Astros season: May

+On May 1, the Astros swept a doubleheader of the Chicago Cubs, extending a winning streak to ten games for a club record.
+Though Houston would tie this record over a number of occasions, it remained the record until 1999.

-On May 8, Joe Morgan connected for his first major league home run, to deep right at Wrigley Field.
-The blast occurred in the top of the sixth inning off Lindy McDaniel of the Chicago Cubs, extending the Astros' lead to 8–5.
+Two prominent Astros obtained milestone firsts on May 8 at Wrigley Field.
+Joe Morgan connected for his first major league home run to deep right field.
+The blast occurred in the top of the sixth inning off Lindy McDaniel of Chicago, extending the Astros' lead to 8–5.
+Meanwhile, right-hander Larry Dierker procured his first Major League victory through finishing off the final 4 1/3 innings (Note: Larry Dierker, for single games, from 1964 to 1965, in the regular season, in career game No. 50 or less, requiring batters faced ≥ 1, sorted by ascending date.) of relief of Don Nottebart.
+Seven of the Astros starting nine collected multi-hit games as Rusty Staub and Jimmy Wynn also went deep for an 11–6 Houston triumph.
+Wynn doubled and led the Astros with 3 RBI.

 For the first time, on May 22, ABC's broadcast of the Major League Baseball Game of the Week featured the Astrodome.
 Viewers were thrilled by a massive Willie Mays home run that propelled the San Francisco Giants over the Astros to win the contest, 10–1.
 On May 23, the Giants, able to leverage a three-run, inside-the-park home run—a result of the ball getting caught in the roof of the Astrodome—won, 5–2, over Houston.
 This was the final game as a Houston Astro for starter Ken Johnson, who received news after the contest that had been traded to the Milwaukee Braves for outfielder Lee Maye.

-Due to pop flies routinely misplaced as induced by the glare through the roof of The Astrodone, clear glass panes costing about $20,000 were installed on May 24.
+Due to pop flies routinely misjudged as induced by the glare through the roof of the Astrodone, clear glass panes costing about $20,000 were installed on May 24.
 Consequently, these conditions created inadequate lighting to sustain the grass, which led to the installation of AstroTurf the following season.

+Bpb Bruce struck out a then-club record 13 on May 26, tying Turk Farrell's effort on May 10, 1963.
+(Note: For single games, from 1962 to 1966, playing for HOU, in the regular season, sorted by descending strikeouts.)
+Bruce surrendered five hits and three runs in a complete game as the Astros triumphed over the Cincinnati Reds, 8–3.
+Jimmy Wynn homered and tripled, wound up just a double short of hitting for the cycle, and knocked in four runners.
+This record remained until June 25, 1966, when Mike Cuellar fanned 15.